johnbartholomew/libnfa/README.txt

 * Support case-insensitive range matches
 * Merge alternated range / character matches into a single range match
 * Add support for character classes in the regex parser.
+* Add support for backslash escaped characters in the regex parser.

 Copyright © 2014 John Bartholomew